cscosu/ctf-writeups/2021/def_con_quals/nooopster/README.md

 ![f.png](f.png)

-We see about 200 MP3 files (all of them are Rickrolls) and one file called `nooopster`.
-Downloading it, we can see that it's an ELF binary.
+We see about 200 MP3 files (all of them are Rickrolls) and one file called `nooopster`, which is an ELF binary.

 After opening it in Ghidra, we can see that it's a custom Napster client that the `nooopster` bot is presumably using.
-Our goal is to pwn his client.
+Our goal is to pwn the client.

 ## Solution